thorlindberg/thesis/README.md

 In a _centralised_ pub/sub system, publishers either utilise a _one-to-one message protocol_, or they communicate events to a _broker server_, which forwards messages to its subscribers.
 In a _distributed_ pub/sub system events are never communicated directly between publishers and subscribers, and brokers are deployed as an _overlay network_ for routing.
 This overlay is an additional layer on-top of the network, allowing the brokers to collaboratively transmit events between entities, gaining the aforementioned advantages of a distributed system.

 The network layer is one of multiple layers typical of networking systems.
-As seen in figure ?,?,?,?,?,?,[Figure 7](#ositcilayers),?, [Alani, M.M.
+As seen in figure [Figure 7](#ositcilayers), [Alani, M.M.
 (2014)](#alani2014guide) presents the 7 layers of the _Open Systems Interconnection_ (OSI) model relative to the 4 layers of the _Transmission Control Protocol_ (TCP).
 The OSI model abstracts networking systems into a conceptual framework, to describe and standardise the functional relationship between these layers.
 The TCI/IP model maps to the OSI model, but

 <span id="ositcilayers"></span>
 ![](./figures/ositcilayers.pdf)